Beauty In A Tik: Frizzy Hair Hacks

 My hair is pretty dry thanks to bleach and colour, but it's also naturally very thick and wavy, making it more susceptible to frizz.
 I also let it air-dry in the summer, but avoiding heat gives my hair a free pass to do whatever it wants.
 In other words, I need these hacks!

 The dryer sheet trick looked too good to be true, so I had to give it a go first.
-I already had the Lenor Tumble Dryer Sheets, £2.30, to hand and they're cheaper than any hair product in my bathroom right now.
+I already had some on hand and they're cheaper than any hair product in my bathroom right now.
 While most of my frizzy bits are at the root, the humidity in the air makes my mid-lengths and ends expand.
 While TikTokers whip the sheet through their hair in one go, I decided to divide my hair into sections to give my hair more of a chance.

+It worked to smooth my lengths instantly and it gave me incredible shine.
+Sadly, though, the effects were short-lived.
+As soon as I stepped outside, my hair started to expand (enter Monica Geller reference here).
+I think this hack is better suited to those with fine hair, which tends to become staticky after brushing or styling, rather than hair that swells up in humidity, but it is a great quick fix.
+The scent is super strong so I ended up smelling like laundry all day.
+Not exactly a bad thing!

 Advertisement